hirokiky/foomn/README.rst

 foomn
 =====

-foomn is a distributed URI shortening service.
+foomn is a distributed URL shortening service.
-It provides a 'distributed' service not to make shorten URIs depending on one server.
+It provides a 'distributed' service not to make shorten URLs depending on one server.